What are e-raffles?

 Instead of drawing a paper ticket from a drum, a random number generator selects the winning number.

 All of the action takes place online.
-Charities can develop and use their own online e-raffle software solution once approved by the AGCO or can contract with a third-party e-raffle Supplier who will provide an AGCO-approved online solution.
+Charitable organizations may develop and use their own online e-raffle software solution once approved by the AGCO or can contract with a third-party e-raffle Supplier who will provide an AGCO-approved online solution.
+Organizations may now run up to four online raffles simultaneously.

 If you are using an e-raffle supplier, they will typically work with you to set up an e-raffle website, through their own proprietary web portal.
 The website can be customized to your organization, including graphics, messages, and ticket look, bundling and prices.